isabelle-utp/utp-main/README.md

 of Isabelle to disambiguate expressions, and so sometimes type annotations are required (though not often).
 Where it is not possible or feasible to override we instead use the UTP operator with a ``u`` subscript.
-For example, it does not seem sensible to override the HOL equality operator as this would compromise the elegance of Isar for equational proofs, and so we call it =~u.
-In general though where an operator is polymorphic (e.g. arithmetic operators) we just use standard syntax.
+For example, it does not seem sensible to override the HOL equality operator as this would compromise the elegance of Isar for equational proofs, and so we call it =_u.
+Incidentally subscripts in Isabelle can be written using the ```\<^sub>``` code.
+In general where an operator is polymorphic (e.g. arithmetic operators) we just use standard syntax.
 See the [UTP expression theory](utp/utp_expr.thy) for more examples.

 Variables are a potential source of confusion.
 There are three main syntaxes for variables in